Irish Voluntary Organisation Deploys Solutions for Ruggedised WiFi

 “After a harrowing journey, refugees arrive in Greece usually in poor health and estranged from their loved ones.
 They often don’t even know which country they’ve arrived in and are then faced with navigating the appropriate authorities and their respective procedures to claim asylum,” said Evert Bopp, founder and CEO of Disaster Tech Lab.

-Disaster Tech Lab is using Cradlepoint’s COR IBR1100 to get the job done.
+Disaster Tech Lab is using Cradlepoint’s COR Series routing platform to get the job done.
 This is a compact, ruggedised 3G/4G/LTE router that provides highly available, cloud-managed networking for extreme environments.

 “Cradlepoint’s technology enables us to almost immediately set up a temporary Internet connection while we work on building a more permanent network.” — Evert Bopp, Disaster Tech Lab Founder & CEO

-The COR IBR1100 is designed for mission-critical connectivity in environments such as police cars, ambulances, and marine fleets.
+The COR Series is designed for mission-critical connectivity in environments such as police cars, ambulances, and marine fleets.
 The cloud-managed solution scales quickly and is engineered to withstand extreme temperatures, humidity, shocks, vibrations, dust, water splash, reversed polarity, and transient voltages.
-Cradlepoint’s Enterprise Cloud Management (ECM) software allows Disaster Tech Lab to monitor and troubleshoot locally on the ground.
+Cradlepoint’s Enterprise Cloud Management (NCM) software allows Disaster Tech Lab to monitor and troubleshoot locally on the ground.

 With Cradlepoint solutions, Disaster TechLab is able to provide invaluable, always-on 4G LTE WiFi connectivity in some of the most devastated areas of the world, without having to question its reliability.
 Disaster Tech Lab can now provide the secure and reliable transmission of data when it matters most.

-Mission-critical connectivity: Designed to deliver mission-critical, always- on connectivity in even the most challenging environments, Cradlepoint’s COR IBR1100 platform provides enterprise-grade 3G/4G/ LTE communications and supports a host of other standards that are essential to communications anywhere in the world.
+Mission-critical connectivity: Designed to deliver mission-critical, always- on connectivity in even the most challenging environments, Cradlepoint’s COR Series provides enterprise-grade 3G/4G/ LTE communications and supports a host of other standards that are essential to communications anywhere in the world.

-“Cradlepoint’s COR IBR1100 is so easy to use and durable.
+“Cradlepoint’s COR Series routing platforms are so easy to use and durable.
 We can get connectivity available in a couple of hours of refugees arriving at a new location,” said Bopp.

-Durability: With Disaster Tech Lab and its volunteers constantly on the move all over the world across a number of terrains and conditions, the ruggedised COR IBR1100’s metal housing, shock and vibration protection, and built-in modem are essential.
+Durability: With Disaster Tech Lab and its volunteers constantly on the move all over the world across a number of terrains and conditions, the ruggedised COR Series routing platform’s metal housing, shock and vibration protection, and built-in modem are essential.

 “There’s barely any sanitation in these camps, let alone electricity and WiFi provision.
 Providing reliable and robust 3G and 4G LTE connectivity is often a lifeline— quite literally,” added Bopp.